 That’s what you get when you want to protect your choice.
 Because freedom is always about you making choices, not choices made for you.

-While their 38 mm ladies watches were usually powered only by simple quartz movements, now the Swiss watch brand widens your options with a model equipped with a Sellita SW300-based HUB 1110 automatic movement (no, it’s not a Unico movement as I said in an initial draft of the article, so please excuse me if you felt mislead on this one.)
+Their 38-millimeter pieces designed for ladies rarely sport anything more impressive than a simple quartz movement.
+This time, however, the Swiss brand widens your options with a model equipped with a Sellita SW300-based HUB 1110 automatic movement (no, it’s not a Unico movement as I said in an initial draft of the article, so please excuse me if you felt mislead on this one.)

-Like it often happens, the watch is presented in a great number of versions that differ not only with the material of the case (it may be steel or rose gold or rose gold set with 320 diamonds,) but also with their bezels.
+As usual, Hublot has presented the Big Bang 38 mm in several versions that differ from each other not only with the material of the case (it may be steel or rose gold or rose gold set with 320 diamonds,) but also with their bezels.

-According to the company, the bezels are available in scratch-resistant ceramic, or 18-carat rose gold, or steel.
+According to the company, the bezels are available in scratch-resistant ceramic, or 18-karat rose gold or steel.

-Some models are coming equipped with 126 diamonds with total weight of 0.87 carat.
+Some models are coming equipped with 126 diamonds with a total weight of 0.87 carats.

-Visually, this is just another Hublot Big Bang ladies watch that differs from previous 38 mm version only with its caliber: previously Hublot tended to equip this kind of timepieces with quartz movements.
+Visually, this is just another Big Bang that differs from the previous 38 mm version only with its caliber: previously Hublot tended to equip this kind of timepieces with quartz movements.

 Is it good or bad?
 You decide.
 It’s your choice after all.